Think Home Prices Are Going To Fall? Think Again

 The report by realtor.com also shows the monthly change in inventory for each state.

-Price Appreciation Is as Simple as Supply and Demand | MyKCMAs the map indicates, 39 of the 50 states (plus the District of Columbia) saw increases in inventory over the last month.
+Map #3 – State-by-state changes in inventory levels month-over-month reported by realtor.com:As the map indicates, 39 of the 50 states (plus the District of Columbia) saw increases in inventory over the last month.
 This may be evidence that homeowners who have been afraid to let buyers in their homes during the pandemic are now putting their houses on the market.

 We’ll know for certain as we move through the rest of the year.